 Engaging for Success: enhancing performance through employee engagement was published towards the end of 2009.

-It confirmed what a couple of generations of HR specialists and business thinkers had been asserting for some time: that engaged employees are more productive, creative and happy.
+It confirmed what a couple of generations of human resources specialists and business thinkers had been asserting for some time: that engaged employees are more productive, creative and happy.
 It said:

 Employee engagement isn’t fluff – it’s the most important thing an organisation can be investing in, especially when times are tough.

-Discover what employee engagement means, how to start understanding how engaged people are in your organisation – and what the benefits of greater levels of engagement could be.
+We’ll answer all you need to know on the topic.
+Discover our employee engagement definition, how to understand the level of employee engagement in your organisation – and what the benefits of improving employee engagement could be.

 There are many definitions of employee engagement.
-The authors of Engaging for Success defined it as:
+There are various definitions of employee engagement by different authors, as you can read here – but the authors of Engaging for Success defined it as:

 Some professionals are nervous about the all-encompassing nature of these definitions.
 For example, David Guest, Professor of Organisational Psychology and Human Resource Management at King’s College London, has said: “…much of the discussion of engagement tends to get muddled as to whether it is an attitude, a behaviour or an outcome, or indeed all three.”

-Peter Clark, co-founder of Qlearsite, says: “There’s an increasing amount of academic research that points to employee engagement being poorly defined.
+Our co-founder Peter Clark, says: “There’s an increasing amount of academic research that points to employee engagement being poorly defined.

 “It’s been used with a lot of licence around personal definitions and experiences.
 But if you go right back to the beginning of employee engagement, it’s about the emotional connection and commitment of employees and their relationship with their employer.”